 Other information sources

 In the United States, the Centers for Disease Control and Prevention (CDC) maintains current information on infectious diseases around the world.
-Local health departments can access this information to help you determine what prevention measures—such as vaccines, antimalarial medicine, or supplies to treat water—are appropriate for the area of the world you are traveling to.
-The CDC also offers a Traveler's Health Hotline at (404) 332-4559.
-The CDC website (wwwn.cdc.gov/travel/default.aspx) also updates information for travelers.
+Local health departments can access this information to help you determine what prevention measures-such as vaccines, antimalarial medicine, or supplies to treat water-are appropriate for the area of the world you are traveling to.
+The CDC website (www.cdc.gov/travel/default.aspx) also updates information for travelers.